goabstract/Marketing-for-Engineers/README.md

 * [The psychology of sending good triggers (Emails and Notifications)](http://www.nirandfar.com/2016/07/secret-sending-emails-notifications-work.html) by Nir Eyal & Ximena Vengoechea.

 ## :moneybag: Pricing
 We struggle in asking people to pay for your product or service.
+But business is about making money.
+So we need to learn how to choose the right pricing strategy and charge our users:
 * [On Pricing and Discounts](https://www.jonloomer.com/2017/03/02/entrepreneurs-pricing-discounts/) by Jon Loomer.
 * [How Much is Your App, Skill and Time Worth?](https://medium.com/mobile-growth/how-much-is-your-app-skill-and-time-worth-4386a7613fa1) by Peter Witham.
 It's more a philosophical read from my friend, who tries to prevent you from charging the low price for you mobile apps or any other product.
 * [Picking a pricing strategy for your SaaS product](https://blog.intercom.com/picking-your-pricing-model/) by Des Traynor, Intercom co-founder.
 * [Why You Should Change Your SaaS Pricing Every 6 Months](http://www.priceintelligently.com/blog/why-you-should-change-your-saas-pricing-every-six-months) by Jordan T. McBride.
 * [9 Pricing Strategies to Explode Your Revenue (Backed by Psychology)](https://sumo.com/stories/marketing-pricing-strategies) by Nico Moreno.
 * [Hacking Competitive Pricing Analysis with Scraping](https://www.matthewbarby.com/competitive-pricing-analysis/) by Matthew Barby.